 - First of all, Michael Schumacher helped Ferrari design the car.
 Who better to ask than one of most winningest drivers in F1 history.
 A place where a large portion of the tech in the car has derived from.

 - Deformable winglets on the 458 became a precursor to “active aero” tech that found it’s way into the market.

 - The PDK gearbox will complete a shift (up or down) within 100th of a second.
 ONE-HUNDREDTH OF A SECOND.
-Did you just hear (read) what we said?
-It’s sublime to hear the noise made when the car blipshifts on track.
+Did you hear (read) what we said?
+It’s sublime to listen to the noise made when the car blipshifts on track.

 Here’s what you need to know about the new and improved GODZILLA!

 - The GT-R holds the Guinness World Record for Fastest 0–60 mph acceleration by a four-seater production car.
 We’re not even sure anyone else is willing to try that!

 - These engines are hand-built.
 Each engine receives a plaque certifying it has been inspected and assembled by one individual.
 Talk about a personal connection with a car.

 American muscle sports cars have a special place in our hearts.
 This Widebody Chally’s looks make us feel nostalgic, but once you fire it up it gets hearts pumping!
 This thing has SO MUCH TORQUE that it will literally start driving itself down pit lane.
 A true muscle car that has been dialed up to 11, the Hellcat screams and claws it’s way into the category supercars.

 - Not only is the body wider (3.5 inches), but the tires are wider too (305/20″).
 This Chally utilizes a square setup (same size tire on all four ends of the car) to maximize grip through turns.

 - This big boy maybe heavier than it’s European counterparts, but it can lay down the power.
 The supercharged V8 motor boasts 707hp, and that makes it the most powerful vehicle in the fleet.